 Active metadata management is a set of capabilities that enables continuous access and processing of metadata that support ongoing analysis over a different spectrum of maturity, use cases and vendor solutions.
 Active metadata outputs range from design recommendations based upon execution results and reports of runtime steps through, and indicators of, business outcomes achieved.
 The resulting recommendations from those analytics are issued as design inputs to humans or system-level instructions that are expected to have a response.

-Advertising technology (ad tech platforms) help digital marketing leaders plan, buy and manage digital advertising campaigns across channels including but not limited to: display, video, streaming TV and audio, mobile, social and search.
+Advertising technology (ad tech) platforms help digital marketing leaders plan, buy and manage digital advertising campaigns across channels, including, but not limited to, display, video, streaming TV and audio, mobile, social media and search.
 They provide functions for campaign planning, media buying, advertising analysis and optimization and automation.
-Ad tech platforms can be used by buy-side and sell-side agents; this definition focuses exclusively on the buy side.
+Ad tech platforms can be used by buy-side and sell-side agents.

 Analytics and business intelligence platforms — enabled by IT and augmented by AI — empower users to model, analyze and share data.
 Analytics and business intelligence (ABI) platforms enable organizations to understand their data.
 For example, what are the dimensions of their data — such as product, customer, time, and geography?
 People need to be able to ask questions about their data (e.g., which customers are likely to churn?
 Which salespeople are not reaching their quotas?).
 They need to be able to create measures from their data, such as on-time delivery, accidents in the workplace and customer or employee satisfaction.
 Organizations need to blend modeled and nonmodeled data to create new data pipelines that can be explored to find anomalies and other insights.
 ABI platforms make all of this possible.